TL; DR

 These moments create insight without judgment.
 They allow people to practice regulation, communication, and adaptability in a way that feels real—not theoretical.

-Benefits for Groups, Teams, and Organizations
+What Are the Benefits for Groups, Teams, and Organizations?

 In group or organizational settings, horses quickly highlight: